 Tip: Depending on the fabric and its dye, different combinations of transfer temperature and transfer time could be applied.
 Take a look at our guide here: How to perform the DTF method on synthetics

-Allow 20 seconds for the garment to cool down, before peeling the DTF Xpress transfer film off.
+Allow at least 20 seconds for the garment to cool down, before peeling the DTF Xpress transfer film off.

 Tip: DTF is a time saving technique as you can print your designs on the film and store them for future use.
 This way, you can transfer the print on a garment later on, depending on your production and customer needs.
 For best results, though, we recommend on transferring the print within two weeks time.